Frequently Asked Questions

 17. My child has done Kindergym for 3 years why are they in Recreation Level 1?

-The kindergym and recreational program have different testing systems, and different expectations.
+The kindergym and recreational program have different testing systems and different expectations.
 Kindergym is focused on the fundamental idea of skills, compared to the recreational program which is focused on the mastery of skills.
 As athletes grow in age and skill level, it becomes crucial they master lower level skills before progressing to ensure a safe progression into more challenging skills.

 18. My child seems to do the same thing every session, are they actually progressing?

 The level system implemented in the Fall of 2015 focuses on the building of skills.
-As a viewer it may appear your athlete is working on cartwheels sessions after session, however, fundamental skills (such as the cartwheel) are repeated and added to.
+As a viewer, it may appear your athlete is working on cartwheels sessions after session, however, fundamental skills (such as the cartwheel) are repeated and added to.
 Slights changes such as hand placement make connecting skills more efficient and technique adjustments allow athletes to further master basic skills which leads to the safe learning of more challenging skills.

 20. Are the staff at KWGC Trained?

 All coaching staff who work individually with a group of athletes have received their qualifications through the national coaching certification program (NCCP).
-At minimum, to be a foundations trained coach, individuals must go through 3 full days of training.
+At a minimum, to be a foundation trained coach, individuals must go through 3 full days of training.
 Many coaches at KWGC have higher levels of certification beyond their foundations.

 21. When will my child learn how to do “flips?”

-At KWGC we are a progression/skill based level system which moves athlete through a number of fundamental skills in order to prepare them for safely learning handspring and salto skills later.
+At KWGC we are a progression/skill-based level system which moves athlete through a number of fundamental skills in order to prepare them for safely learning handspring and salto skills later.
 Each athlete will work at their own pace through the level system.
 Athletes must master fundamental skills, and movement patterns before attempting more difficult skills for their own safety.